-- 1. All Senators should participate in the orientation offered by the Senate Secretariat; this program should include an introduction to Roberts' Rules. - 2.
-"Committee of the whole" processes should be used more to allow Senate to engage in a larger number of wide-ranging debates and to expand its role beyond legislative processing. - 3.
-SRC believes that the advantages of afternoon meetings outweigh the disadvantages but a one-year experiment beginning June 1, 2000 with meetings starting at 3:30 p.m. would provide convincing evidence for or against this change. - 4.
+1. All Senators should participate in the orientation offered by the Senate Secretariat; this program should include an introduction to Roberts' Rules.

+- 2. "Committee of the whole" processes should be used more to allow Senate to engage in a larger number of wide-ranging debates and to expand its role beyond legislative processing. - 3.
+SRC believes that the advantages of afternoon meetings may outweigh the advantages of evening meetings and suggests a one-year experiment with meetings starting at 3:30 p.m. beginning June 1, 2000. - 4.
 Whenever possible, Senate committee meetings should be open.